peterjmartinson/writing/StoneTelescope/20250225_PlanetaryDefense/draft.md

 As part of this bustle of activity, European astronomers sought collaboration with young Gauss, and his written correspondence quickly grew voluminous.
 Besides discovering more asteroids and calculating their orbits, Gauss's primary concern in these correspondences was to obtain observations that indicate deviations from perfectly elliptical orbits.
 These are the _perturbations_.

 Perturbations are typically described as [nudges and tugs](https://control.asu.edu/Classes/MAE462/462Lecture12.pdf) exerted by close encounters with larger planetary objects - specifically Jupiter, in the case of the early asteroids.
-The main guy who developed this theory was Newton fanatic, the Paris Academy's Pierre Simone Laplace, who wrote a series of manuscripts in the mid 1780s.
+The main guy who developed this theory was Newton fanatic, the Paris Ecole Militaire's Pierre-Simon, Marquis de Laplace, [who wrote a series of manuscripts on the topic in the mid 1780s](https://en.wikipedia.org/wiki/Perturbation_theory#Beginnings_in_the_study_of_planetary_motion).
 From what little I've read of this correspondence, as well as Gauss's own celestial mechanics textbook, Gauss publicly subscribed to Laplace's description.

 However, it is well known that, especially early on in the reign of the French Revulsion's Napoleon, Gauss guarded his true thoughts with a zeal verging on paranoia.
-Niels Henrik Abel described him as the "Fox who obliterates his tracks with his tail."
+Niels Henrik Abel famously described him as the "Fox who obliterates his tracks with his tail."

 I suspect that Gauss had other obsessions that drove his interest in the planetary perturbations.
 Besides the incredible opportunity for continental networking the research provided, of course.